Webtrends Tracking Code

 It is a criminal offence for a director or company employee to give the auditors false or misleading information, or to fail to give them information they have asked for without delay.
 The first offence can lead to a two-year prison term; the second risks only a fine.

-The Companies Act 2006 imposes a new obligation (effective April 2008) on directors: not to approve the company’s accounts unless they are satisfied that they give a true and fair view of the financial position.
+Directors are also under an obligation not to approve the company’s accounts unless they are satisfied that they give a true and fair view of the financial position.
 In other words, they must not accept the opinion of the auditors automatically.
-They must formally ask themselves whether they agree that the accounts are “true and fair”.
+They must separately ask themselves whether they believe the accounts are ‘true and fair’.